 Second thing was that… this thing didn’t handle too well.

 I’m not sure what I was expecting.
 I’m not terribly sure what it means for a bike to handle on “rails” or to be easy to push through corners.
-I did ride a superbike normally (a 1098S), but I wouldn’t call it “easy” to handle.
+I did ride a superbike normally (a 1098S), but I wouldn’t call it “easy” to handle in everyday situations.

 It doesn’t just dance into corners or hold a line steadily like other Ducati motorbikes with more advanced suspension, either.
 It might be that these are cheaper motorbikes and your average owner doesn’t change the fork oil every so often like they’re supposed to (guilty).
 But it just adds up to a bike that doesn’t feel as confident cornering as more modern, or more premium machines.